Southwest Egg Rolls

 Notes

-- Shredded Cheese: Shred your own cheese if possible.
-Pre shredded often contains fillers like cornstarch that can interfere with melting.
-Pepperjack would be a good way to spice it up.
+- Shredded Cheese: If possible, shred your own cheese.
+Pre-shredded cheese often contains fillers like cornstarch that can interfere with melting.

-- Don't overcrowd the pan: This can lower the temperature of the oil leading to a soggy result.
+- Don't overcrowd the pan.
+Overcrowding can lower the oil's temperature, leading to a soggy egg roll.
 Fry no more than 3-4 at a time.

 Nutrition